 Are you both on the same wavelength?
 Do you “get” each other?
 Can you talk ‘til all hours of the night about anything and everything—even stuff like kids and finances?
 That is what is meant by the definition of intellectual intimacy.
-It’s not that one person is smarter than the other; more so that you have a similar approach to life and enjoy conversing with each other.
-You may have different ideas but you work to come together.

 3. Spiritual bond

 Probably the last thing you think about when you hear “intimacy” is spirituality.
 But if you believe that God or some higher power wants us to love each other, then it makes sense.

 We aren’t here by accident, and somehow we find each other.
 We form strong connections.
 When you develop a spiritual bond, you both understand each other’s spiritual quest and beliefs.